Advisories for Pypi/Vyper package

 Vyper's `_abi_decode` input not validated in complex expressions

-Vyper is a Pythonic Smart Contract Language for the Ethereum Virtual Machine (EVM).
-In version 0.3.9 and prior, under certain conditions, the memory used by the builtins raw_call, create_from_blueprint and create_copy_of can be corrupted.
+In certain conditions, the memory used by the builtins raw_call, create_from_blueprint and create_copy_of can be corrupted.
 For raw_call, the argument buffer of the call can be corrupted, leading to incorrect calldata in the sub-context.
-For create_from_blueprint and create_copy_of, the buffer for the to-be-deployed bytecode can be corrupted, leading to deploying incorrect bytecode. …
+For create_from_blueprint and create_copy_of, the buffer for the to-be-deployed bytecode can be corrupted, leading to deploying incorrect bytecode.
+Below are the conditions that must be fulfilled for the corruption to happen for each builtin:

-Vyer is a Pythonic Smart Contract Language for the Ethereum Virtual Machine (EVM).
 In versions 0.2.15, 0.2.16 and 0.3.0, named re-entrancy locks are allocated incorrectly.
 Each function using a named re-entrancy lock gets a unique lock regardless of the key, allowing cross-function re-entrancy in contracts compiled with the susceptible versions.
-A specific set of conditions is required to result in misbehavior of affected contracts, specifically: a .vy contract compiled with …
+A specific set of conditions is required to result in misbehavior of affected contracts, specifically: A .vy contract compiled with either of the following vyper versions: 0.2.15, 0.2.16, 0.3.0 A primary function that …

-Vyper is a Pythonic programming language that targets the Ethereum Virtual Machine (EVM).
-Prior to version 0.3.10, the ecrecover precompile does not fill the output buffer if the signature does not verify.
-However, the ecrecover builtin will still return whatever is at memory location 0.
-This means that the if the compiler has been convinced to write to the 0 memory location with specially crafted data (generally, this can happen …
+the ecrecover precompile does not fill the output buffer if the signature does not verify, see https://github.com/ethereum/go-ethereum/blob/b058cf454b3bdc7e770e2b3cec83a0bcb48f55ee/core/vm/contracts.go#L188. however, the ecrecover builtin will still return whatever is at memory location 0. this means that the if the compiler has been convinced to write to the 0 memory location with specially crafted data (generally, this can happen with a hashmap access or immutable read) just before the ecrecover, a signature check might …

-Vyper is a Pythonic smart contract language for the Ethereum virtual machine.
-Prior to version 0.3.8, during codegen, the length word of a dynarray is written before the data, which can result in out-of-bounds array access in the case where the dynarray is on both the lhs and rhs of an assignment.
-The issue can cause data corruption across call frames.
-The expected behavior is to revert due to out-of-bounds …
+during codegen, the length word of a dynarray is written before the data, which can result in OOB array access in the case where the dynarray is on both the lhs and rhs of an assignment. here is a minimal example producing the issue: a:DynArray[uint256,3] @external def test() -> DynArray[uint256,3]: self.a = [1,2,3] self.a = empty(DynArray[uint256,3]) self.a = [self.a[0],self.a[1],self.a[2]] return self.a # return [1,2,3] and here is an example demonstrating …

-Vyper is a Pythonic smart contract language for the Ethereum virtual machine.
-Prior to version 0.3.8, internal calls with default arguments are compiled incorrectly.
+Internal calls to internal functions with more than 1 default argument are compiled incorrectly.
 Depending on the number of arguments provided in the call, the defaults are added not right-to-left, but left-to-right.
 If the types are incompatible, typechecking is bypassed.
-The ability to pass kwargs to internal functions is an undocumented feature that is not well known about.
-The issue …
+In the bar() function in the following code, self.foo(13) is compiled to self.foo(13,12) instead of self.foo(13,1337). @internal def foo(a:uint256 = 12, b:uint256 = 1337): pass @internal def bar(): self.foo(13) note …

 vyper vulnerable to storage allocator overflow